Fonta1n3/FullyNoded/Readme.md

 There may be bugs, always decode your transaction and study it before broadcasting, ideally get comfortable with it on testnet first, I am not responsible for loss of funds.
 It is not even possible to broadcast transactions in the app.

+## Connect your Nodl
+Go to nodl browser based UI, tap the Fully Noded link and Fully Noded will open, add and connect to your nodl over Tor, it is optional for users to add a V3 auth key.
+This enables worldwide access to your nodl from your iPhone with a native integrated Tor thread running in the app.

 ## What can Fully Noded do?

 Its easier to list what it can't do, right now it does not include functionality for creating custom scripts or time locked transactions.
 Other then that it can do everything Bitcoin Core can do with the additon of some HD multisig functionality that is not really possible using only Bitcoin Core.